'It's the future': Cincinnati police use drone to find suspect on Over-the-Rhine rooftop

 Franz said drone technology has become another tool police use to monitor traffic, get a birds-eye view of SWAT incidents and monitor crowds at large outdoor events.
 It’s a smaller, more maneuverable answer to the traditional police helicopter.

-Franz added he wants the focus to be clear: Police are not using them to violate privacy rights or peek in random windows.
+Franz added that he wants the focus to be clear: Police are not using them to violate privacy rights or peek in random windows.

 "We're not looking for people jaywalking or running red lights,” he said.
 “We're using this technology to find violent criminals and apprehend them."